Mean-variance portfolio selection under partial information with drift uncertainty: Numerical schemes based on Malliavin calculus

 and

 By (\ref{J1}) and (\ref{J2}), we have

 Similarly, we can prove

-which converges to 0 if we take $m=n$ (in this case, $\delta=\frac{1}{m}$). \end{proof} \begin{remark} The errors in our numerical scheme consist of the error from Euler approximation and that from SLLN only.
+which converges to 0 if we take $m=n$ (in this case, $\delta=\frac{1}{m}$). \end{proof} \begin{remark} In Xiong and Zhou's \cite{XZ} model, only the convergence of $Y^n_t$ to $Y_t$ is proved, however, due to technical difficulty, the rate of convergence of $Y^n_t$ to $Y_t$ is not established in that paper.
+The above theorem not only proves the convergence of $Y^n_t$ to $Y_t$, but also gives the rate of convergence.
+Note that the errors in our numerical scheme consist of the error from the Euler approximation and that from the SLLN only.
 From this point of view, under the drift uncertainty model, the numerical scheme we proposed is more efficient than that of \cite{XZ}. \end{remark}